The growth and use of video calling apps, over the last few years, has been phenomenal.

 FaceTime lets you make video calls to people who are on your Apple devices contact list (including Apple Mac computers).
 It’s important to note that FaceTime only works on Apple’s products – You cannot contact someone who has an Android device (including Amazon Fire devices).

-Unlike some other video calling apps, FaceTime doesn’t have it’s own contact list it uses your Apple devices existing contacts app (note that this is the Apple contacts app – It won’t pickup contacts from any other 3rd party app).
+Unlike some other video calling apps, FaceTime doesn’t have its contact list it uses your Apple devices existing contacts app (note that this is the Apple contacts app – It won’t pickup contacts from any other 3rd party app).

 As a refresher to add a contact in the Apple Contacts app, you open the app and tap on the “+” symbol and enter the contact details, tapping done when finished.